MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ## `drop`

-Create a view that excludes the first *N* elements of a range.
+Create a view that excludes the first *n* elements of a range.

 ```cpp
 1) template<ranges::viewable_range R>